There’s one thing that can change your life starting today. We call them “rituals!”

 As I was driving back in the dark and eventually arriving at our house, still in time to get to the gym (which I didn’t just FYI), I realised how much I enjoyed the world before it woke up.

 Needless to say, I was in bed pretty early that same night but I decided to set my alarm clock for 10 minutes earlier than my usual wake-up time.

 I did this for two or three nights, and then I added another 10 minutes.

 So now all I am waking up 20 minutes earlier than I used to, and I’m loving it.

 My goal is to go even earlier, but I need this to become a ritual first.

 You have to realise as you get up earlier, you also need to go to bed earlier.

 This might have some implications for you and your situation.

-Regardless, my challenge to you as to review your waking up time.
+Regardless, my challenge to you is to review your waking uptime.